 - Accountability – Lower-level executives are often made accountable today; however, major decisions are made by senior-level executives.
 Hence, it becomes very important to make senior executives accountable if Indian banks are to tackle the problem of NPAs.

 The banks should also consider “raising capital” to address the problem of NPA.

 - Using unclaimed deposits – Similar to provisions for unclaimed dividends, the government may also create a provision and transfer unclaimed deposits to its account.
 These funds, in return, can be transferred to banks as capital.

 - Monetization of assets held by Banks – In this case, banks with retail franchisees should create value by auctioning a bank assurance association rather than running it themselves as an insurance company.
 The current set-up blocks capital inflows and doesn’t generate much wealth for the owners.

-- Make Cash Reserve Ratio (CRR) attractive – At present, the RBI asks Indian banks to maintain a certain limit on CRR on which the RBI doesn’t pay interest and hence, banks lose out a lot on interest earnings.
+- Make Cash Reserve Ratio (CRR) attractive – At present, the RBI asks Indian banks to maintain a certain limit on CRR on which the RBI doesn’t pay interest.
+Hence, banks lose out a lot on interest earnings.
 If the CRR is made more financially rewarding for banks, it can reduce capital requirements.

 - Refinancing from the Central Bank – The US Federal Reserve spent $700 billion to purchase stressed assets in 2008-09 under the “Troubled Asset Relief Program.”
 Indian banks can adopt a similar arrangement by involving the RBI directly or through the creation of a Special Purpose Vehicle (SPV).

-With the potential solutions above, the problem of NPAs in Indian banks can be effectively monitored and controlled, thus allowing the banks to achieve a clean balance sheet.
+With the potential solutions above, the problem of NPAs in Indian banks can be effectively monitored and controlled, thus enabling the banks to achieve a clean balance sheet.

 Thank you for reading CFI’s guide to NPAs in India.
-To learn more about the banking industry, we suggest the following resources.
+To learn more about the banking industry, we suggest the following free CFI resources: